 But if it was indeed originally Eileen’s book then that does clarify at least one detail.
 She would not have been at Hogwarts with Riddle’s cohort.
 Their time may have very briefly overlapped, but they were not contemporaries, and she would have been far too young (and a girl, besides) to have been considered “interesting” to him.
 She was also a nobody even if it turns out that she was a pureblood, and he wouldn’t have regarded her as collectable.
 We also don’t know that she was a Slytherin.
 My guess would have been Ravenclaw, frankly.
 Although Severus’s determination to be Sorted into Slytherin does at least suggest a family association with the House.
-(James Potter’s disparagement of the House seems excessively rude considering that by the time DHs had been released, we had concluded that his own mother was a Black — a family which had virtually always Sorted into Slytherin, even if his father had been in Gryffindor.)
+(James Potter’s disparagement of the House seems excessively rude considering that by the time DHs had been released, we had concluded from the Black Family Tapestry sketch that his own mother was a Black — a family which had virtually always Sorted into Slytherin, even if his father had been in Gryffindor.)

 Harry followed Remus’s suggestion and checked the “publication date” on the night of Christmas Eve, 1996, and found that the book was “almost” 50 years old (we will assume that Rowling meant the date of that edition’s printing, otherwise we lose any kind of meaningful context).
 Or, in other words, it would not have been not published before around 1947, and probably more like 1948–’49.
 As we know, Tom Riddle finished Hogwarts with the class of ’45.